-Dr. Laura H. Kahn is a physician and research scholar with the Program on Science and Global Security.
+Dr. Laura H. Kahn was a research scholar with the Program on Science and Global Security until 2021.
 A native of California, Dr. Kahn holds a B.S. degree in Nursing from UCLA, an M.D. from Mt.
 Sinai School of Medicine, a Master’s degree in Public Health from Columbia University and a Master’s degree in Public Policy from Princeton University.
 Dr. Kahn is a fellow of the American College of Physicians (ACP) and is a recipient of the New Jersey Chapter’s Laureate Award.
 She is a co-founder of the One Health Initiative, an online columnist with the Bulletin of the Atomic Scientists, and an editorial board member with the International Journal of Epidemiology.
 In 2014, she received a Presidential Award for Meritorious Service from the American Association of Public Health Physicians, and in 2016, the American Veterinary Epidemiology Society (AVES) awarded her with their highest honor for her work in One Health: the K. F. Meyer-James H. Steele Gold Head Cane Award.

 In the wake of 9/11 and the anthrax crisis, Kahn’s initial focus was on biodefense and public health preparedness against bioterrorist attacks.
 In her research, Kahn found large gaps in addressing zoonotic diseases, diseases of animals that infect humans, in academia, government, and industry.
 She published her findings in the CDC’s journal, Emerging Infectious Diseases in April 2006, which helped launch the One Health Initiative, a concept promoting the linkages between human, animal, and environmental/ecosystem health.
 This concept provides a framework for examining complex issues that threaten the future of humanity and civilization.
 Kahn’s research interests include food security in an era of climate change, antimicrobial resistance, foodborne and waterborne illnesses, vector-borne diseases, and biotechnology research oversight.